redisson/redisson/redisson-tomcat/README.md

    <br/>

    `broadcastSessionEvents` - if `true` then `sessionCreated` and `sessionDestroyed` events are broadcasted across all Tomcat instances and cause all registered HttpSessionListeners to be triggered.
 Default is `false`.

+   `loadSessionAttributes` - if `true` then when `findSession` method called, all attributes will be loaded from Redis.
+If some deserialization issues happened, then exception will be thrown.
+Default is `false`.

    `updateMode` - Session attributes update mode.
 Two modes are available:
    * `DEFAULT` - session attributes are stored into Redis only through `Session.setAttribute` method.
 Default mode.